London Theatre Week

 Les Misérables

 Deals on Les Mis tickets are hard to come by because this in-demand show sells well at the box office.
-Prices during last year's event were a special opportunity to see this West End classic in great seats, for less than £50.
-Many tickets were available at £35 and £45.
+Prices during the last promotion were a special opportunity to see this West End classic in great seats, for £65 or less.

 from £23.80